codeforkjeff/dbt-sqlite/README.md

   `materialized='table'` in models that reference other schemas.

-- Materializations are simplified: they drop and re-create the model, instead of doing the backup-and-swap-in new mode that the other dbt database adapters support.
+- Materializations are simplified: they drop and re-create the model, instead of doing the backup-and-swap-in new model that the other dbt database adapters support.
 This choice was made because SQLite doesn't support `DROP ...
 CASCADE` or `ALTER VIEW` or provide information about relation dependencies in something information_schema-like.
 These limitations make it really difficult to make the